phillipclapham/neuroweaver/README.md

 # Future Directions

-As the Neuroweaver framework continues to evolve, new possibilities emerge through the dynamic interplay of practice, discovery, and collective development.
+As the Neuroweaver OS continues to evolve, new possibilities emerge through the dynamic interplay of practice, discovery, and collective development.
 Like a river system carving new channels while maintaining its essential flow, the framework expands into new territories while preserving its core patterns.

 ```mermaid
 graph TD